jwde/lungcancerDL/final_code/README.md

                     An entry in models contains:
                         (model name from config, saved model name, data dir) python evaluate_all_models.py

+        Running HOG model: in hog folder
+            python main2.py [parameters]
+                --DATA_DIR         Path to the data directory
+                --LABELS_FILE      Path to the labels csv

     Ants vs Bees: everything lives in the ants_and_bees folder